-The ICTC Management Committee met on September 8, 2021, and forward this item to the Commission for their review and approval after public comment, if any:
+It is requested that the ICTC Management Committee forward this item to the Commission for their review and approval after public comment, if any:

 1. Approve the attached resolution authorizing the Executive Director or his designee to take any actions necessary on behalf of the ICTC for the purposes of obtaining FY 2021-22 financial assistance, provided by the State of California Department of Transportation under the State of Good Repair Grant Program.